Please include the following information:

 The first step in the migration process is to setup your Chargify account and ensure your payment gateway connection is working as expected:

-Inside Chargify, setup your products, components, coupons, and settings (email notifications, dunning strategy, etc).
+Inside Chargify, setup your products, components, coupons, and settings (email notifications, dunning strategy, churn reason codes, etc).

 Thoroughly test your Chargify setup against the Chargify test gateway while your site is in test mode to ensure it is configured properly and ready to go live.